 The 1820s also saw the arrival of the Englishman John Gardner Wilkinson in the Valley of the Kings, and it’s he who is responsible for how the tombs are named now.
 His method was simple.
 He walked around with a pot of paint in his hand, painting numbers on the stakes that marked the tombs to indicate the order in which they were found, and so Seti I’s tomb became KV17.
-As prosaic as this method may be, it was still in use when Carter discovered Tut’s tomb: KV62.
+As prosaic as this method may be, it's the same one Carter used when he discovered Tut’s tomb: KV62.

-During this period Muhammed set out on a number of military campaigns independent of his Ottoman masters, which were designed to increase his own territory and power, and ultimately strengthen his case for independence from the Ottoman Empire.
+During this period, Egypt's ruler Muhammed Ali set out on a number of military campaigns independent of his Ottoman masters, which were designed to increase his own territory and power, and ultimately strengthen his case for independence from the Ottoman Empire.
 Though he was often victorious, political pressure was usually brought to bear by nations keen to preserve the balance of international power, and he was seldom allowed to keep any of his territorial gains.
-He was briefly succeeded by his son Ibrahim in 1848, who died barely a month later, and then by his reviled grandson Abbas, who tried to reverse the progress Muhammed had achieved and was murdered in 1854.
+He was briefly succeeded on his death by his son Ibrahim in 1848, who died barely a month later, and then by his reviled grandson Abbas, who tried to reverse the progress Muhammed had achieved.
+He was murdered in 1854.
 Abbas was succeeded by Sa’id, Muhammed’s fourth son.

 One of Sa’id’s first acts as governor was to grant a concession to the French diplomat, Ferdinand de Lesseps, a man whom he had known for twenty years, to form a company to construct and operate a commercial shipping canal between the Mediterranean and the Red Sea.
 Despite opposition from British government—who realized that its merchant navy would be excluded from this faster route to India—the Suez Canal Company came into being in 1858, with the majority of shares going to France.
 Construction on the canal began six months later in 1859.